MicrosoftDocs/learn/learn-pr/wwl-azure/design-container-build-strategy/includes/2-examine-structure-of-containers.md

 Problems arise when the supporting software environment isn't identical.

-Let's take an example, say you'll develop using Python 3, but when it gets deployed to production, it will run on Python 2.7.
+For example, say you'll develop using Python 3, but when it gets deployed to production, it will run on Python 2.7.
 It's likely to cause several issues.

 It's not limited to the software environment; you're likely to come across issues in production if there are differences in the networking stack between the two environments.